sholokhovalexey/active-noise-control/ANC_contoller_design.md

 #### Problem formulation

-In summary, given the frequency response of the plant (secondary path), a feedback controller can be designed by solving a constrained optimization problem.
+In summary, given the frequency response of the plant (secondary path), a feedback controller can be designed by solving a constrained optimization problem defined in the frequency domain.
 The problem includes the objective function defined by magnitude of the weighed sensitivity function, and the constraints outlined before.

-Due to discretization, the number of frequency points used in the calculations should be large enough to ensure that the values of $L(\omega)$ between two frequency points are still outside the forbidden region.
-To address this issue and also to reduce computational complexity, we used non-uniformly discretized spectra, similar to [^3].
+Since continuous frequency responses cannot be directly handled by numerical optimization algorithms, they must be discretized.
+This involves evaluating the SP response, the controller response, and the weighting function at a finite set of discrete frequency points​.
+The objective function and all frequency-dependent constraints are then formulated based on these​ points.
+A critical aspect of this discretization is ensuring that the behavior of the system between these sample points remains acceptable.
+The number of frequency points, $N$, must be sufficiently large to adequately capture the variations in the frequency responses and to prevent undesirable phenomena.
+If it​ is too small, the controller might satisfy all criteria at the selected discrete points​, but exhibit poor performance or even instability due to large, undetected peaks or phase shifts in the sensitivity function or loop transfer function occurring between these points.
+However, increasing $N$, to improve the resolution of the frequency response comes at the cost of increased computational complexity.
+Each iteration of the optimization algorithm requires the evaluation of the objective function and all relevant constraints at each of the $N$ frequency points.
+For complex controllers or a large number of constraints, this can lead to prohibitively long optimization times.
+To mitigate this trade-off between accuracy and computational burden, non-uniformly discretized spectra offer a promising approach [^3].
+Instead of a uniform spacing of frequency points, this technique employs a variable density of points.
+More points are allocated to frequency regions deemed critical for the ANC system's performance or stability, while fewer points are used in less critical regions.

 #### Solver